tmahlburg/tfm/README.md

 * show, mount and unmount devices using udevil

 ## How to install
-There are experimental python packages to download on pypi.
+There are python packages for the alpha version to download on pypi.
 Install at your own risk using:
 ```
 pip install tfm
 ```